There are major road works taking place on the roads outside Nottinghamshire Archives with long delays expected until June 2016 Find out more.

 - Bank Holidays: closed

-Last time to request original archives: one hour before closing.
+The last time to request original archives is one hour before closing.

 If you would like to get in touch with us please: